jaceryann/ecommerce_search/README.md

                            ca_certs=certifi.where())
 ```

 Starting at the home page for Amazon, manually enter one of the specified searches in order to examine the URL from the resulting page.
-For example, the search 'python books' (entered manually in the Amazon search tool) results in the following URL:
+For example, the search 'python books' (entered manually in the Amazon search tool) directs to the following URL:

 'https://www.amazon.com/s/ref=nb_sb_noss_1?url=search-alias%3Daps&field-keywords=python+books'

-This indicates that the base URL for the search results page is everything up to '...&field-keywords=' followed by the search terms (separated by a '+' sign if search contains more than one word).
-A couple of tests typing different search terms directly into the URL in this fashion will verify this assumption.
+This indicates that the base URL for the search results page is everything up to '...&field-keywords=' followed by the search word(s) (separated by a '+' sign if search contains more than one word).
+A couple of tests typing different searches directly into the URL in this fashion will verify this assumption.

 The next step is to store the base URL as a string object so that each additional search string can be added to this as needed.
 Starting with the search term 'sneakers', build a complete search URL as follows: